Space Precinct: Home media

-Space Precinct was released on DVD in the UK but, as of 2015, is out of print.
+Space Precinct was released on DVD in the UK, but as of 2015, is out of print.
 It was released on DVD in North America on 23 November 2010.

 In 2017, the series was made available for streaming in the US on Amazon Prime.
 In November 2018, it was re-released as a DVD box set in Region 2, by Network DVD.

 In 2023, the series became available to watch on BritBox in the UK.
 In February 2024, it was released on Peacock.
-In November 2024, Anderson Entertainment announced the release of a limited-edition, HD remastered Blu-ray box set for February 2025.
+In November 2024, Anderson Entertainment announced the release of a limited-edition, HD remastered Blu-ray box set for February 2025, which included a new mini-episode featuring the robot character Slo-Mo.